 The replacement teeth are usually attached to the implant when adequate healing has occurred and your jawbone is firmly fused to the implant.
 Depending on a variety of factors, it may be possible to begin this phase of your treatment immediately or shortly after implant placement.
-At Optima Implants, we will review the most appropriate treatment sequence and timing for your particular situation.
+At Optima Dental Surgery, we will review the most appropriate treatment sequence and timing for your particular situation.

 The dental work required to complete your treatment is complex.
 Most of the work involves actually making the new teeth before they are placed.